Blog – Posted on Tuesday, Feb 04

 If you’re looking for paranormal fantasy that breaks the mold in all sorts of weird and wonderful ways, we can’t overstate the merits of Open Mic Night at Westminster Cemetery.
 It’s the tale of Lacy Brink, the first new “resident” of Westminster Cemetery in over a century, who’s given the distinguished post-mortem task of entertaining all the other dead people.
 Fortunately, Lacy has a plan: a very spooky open mic night, which might just lead to shocking secrets and mysteries being unveiled — and if that weren’t enough to sell you on it, Amato presents the book itself as a rollicking theatrical play.
 (Oh, and Edgar Allan Poe is there, too.
 Just read it!)

-Rick Riordan’s trailblazing YA fantasy series kicks off with one of the best premises this side of the millennium: twelve-year-old Percy Jackson discovering he is the son of Poseidon.
+Rick Riordan’s trailblazing young adult book series kicks off with one of the best premises this side of the millennium: twelve-year-old Percy Jackson discovering he is the son of Poseidon.
 This revelation leads him to Camp Half-Blood, where Percy adjusts to his new identity and meets fellow demigod kids.
 Along with his friends Luke and Annabeth, Percy soon embarks on a perilous quest to recover Zeus’ master lightning bolt, the disappearance of which has thrown Olympus into chaos.
 And this is only the beginning of the gripping Percy Jackson pentalogy, which is chock full of nail-biting suspense and enthralling mythological adaptation.

 61. Piecing Me Together by Renée Watson

-Thoughtful, timely, and beautifully drawn — these are the pieces of Piecing Me Together, a YA novel about the nuanced intersection of race and class.
+Thoughtful, timely, and beautifully drawn — these are the pieces of Piecing Me Together, a teenage book about the nuanced intersection of race and class.
 Our narrator, Jade, is a black teenager who attends an upscale school on scholarship and belongs to an “at-risk” mentorship program… even though Jade wouldn’t necessarily describe herself that way.
 Through interactions with her classmates and mentor, a wealthy black woman whose upbringing was very different from hers, Jade breaks down complex truths about being black in America and how public perception doesn’t always match up with reality.
 The result is a hugely enlightening must-read for any modern cultural participant (which is to say, hopefully, all of us).

 62. Radio Silence by Alice Oseman

-Alice Oseman released her debut novel, Solitaire, at the prodigious age of 17.
-Two years later came Radio Silence: an emotional, semi-autobiographical novel inspired, in Oseman’s own words, “by university and how much I hated being there.”
+Alice Oseman released her debut book, Solitaire, at the prodigious age of 17.
+Two years later came Radio Silence: an emotional, semi-autobiographical YA novel inspired, in Oseman’s own words, “by university and how much I hated being there.”
 Her protagonist, Frances, gives an urgent and distinctive voice to Oseman’s own experience of collegiate pressure, impostor syndrome, and ultimately realizing there’s more to life than good grades.
 Bolstered by a gloriously quirky cast of characters, Frances’ quintessentially millennial story will resonate with every young person who’s ever found themselves lost and uncertain in their own ambitions, especially where academia is involved.

 63. Redwall by Brian Jacques

 If you haven’t read Redwall, did you even have a childhood?
-Just kidding — but this iconic series from Brian Jacques is pretty unmissable, from the intrepid adventures of Matthias the mouse in the eponymous first book to the fascinating expansion of Redwall Abbey in later installments.
+Just kidding — but this iconic young adult book series from Brian Jacques is pretty unmissable, from the intrepid adventures of Matthias the mouse in the eponymous first book to the fascinating expansion of Redwall Abbey in later installments.
 You’ll fall in love with the characters of each new book and root passionately for their victories, just as you would for any intricate medieval fantasy.
 And no matter how old you are, you’ll feel like a child again as you ride the highs and lows of this heartfelt series, which makes the troubles of mice in an abbey seem like the only important thing in the world.

-64. Sadie by Courney Summers
+64. Sadie by Courtney Summers

 What do you get when you cross a true crime podcast with a teenage girl’s desperate quest to avenge her younger sister’s murder?
 Remarkably riveting storytelling, as it turns out — but also some harrowing details that can be awfully hard to process.
-Sadie by Courtney Summers is no light and breezy read, but that’s what makes it so exceptional; it’s a novel with all the dark sophistication of a Gillian Flynn novel that still manages to remain accessible for teen readers.
+Sadie by Courtney Summers is no light and breezy read, but that’s what makes it so exceptional; it’s a teenage book with all the dark sophistication of a Gillian Flynn novel that still manages to remain accessible for teen readers.
 Sadie’s story alone would be plenty propulsive, but add the innovative framing device of a podcast and you end up with a true suspense classic in the making.

 65. Scythe by Neal Shusterman